Recently we’ve talked about how to keep your chickens safe from predators, but sometimes the worst enemies are already living in the coop!

-As with blowflies, cleanliness in the coop, and frequent health checks, goes a long way to prevent your hens from getting infected.
+As with blowflies, cleanliness in the coop, and frequent health checks, goes a long way to preventing your hens from getting infected.

 The most common way chickens catch lice is through wild birds, adding new birds to an existing flock without quarantine or from contaminated clothing or equipment.

-A female louse can lay between 50-300 eggs in her short 3 week lifespan, so you need to make sure to treat your chickens as soon as you spot any lice.
+A female louse can lay between 50-300 eggs in her short 3-week lifespan, so you must treat your chickens as soon as you spot any lice.

-Note: Before you run and jump screaming into the shower, lice are species specific.
-You cannot get chicken lice, they might jump on you, even bite you, but they won’t set up house on you!
+Note: Before you run and jump screaming into the shower, lice are species-specific.
+You cannot get chicken lice; they might jump on you, even bite you, but they won’t set up a house on you!

-If after treatment the bird is showing any signs of illness a veterinarian should be consulted.
+If, after treatment, the bird shows any signs of illness, a veterinarian should be consulted.

-I’m sure that by now you are realizing that cleanliness in the coop along with frequent health checks is the best thing to keep many of these critters at bay.
+I’m sure that by now, you realize that cleanliness in the coop, along with frequent health checks, is the best thing to keep many of these critters at bay.